w4jbm/Armstrong-Numbers/README.md

 If anyone ever has the horsepower to let it find all the Armstrong Numbers, I'd be interested in hearing about it.

+## But wait!
+There's more!

+I came across a snippet of code that makes use of itertools and blazes compared to the brute force approach in my original code.
+I've added two the use of a lookup table for the powers (as discussed earlier) and also ignore cases where the leading digit is zero.
+While I could get six digits in about a second before, I can now get 20 digits in about a minute (and 24 digits in about 2.5 minutes).

+These are in the files armsfast#.py where the # is a version number for now.
+Once I settle on some final code, I'll update things more.

 ## Is zero an Armstrong Number

 I see arguments about this, but zero clearly meets the fundamental definition: 0^1 = 0.